YousefAlhourani/TheSevenSins-Rebirth/README.md

 # TheSevenSins-Rebirth
-Graduation Project for Princess Sumaya's University Of Technology.
+Graduation Project for Princess Sumaya's University For Technology.